March 31, 2025

 Algebra Media's website

-How to stand out to talent agencies
+How to stand out to influencer agencies

-While many agencies and brands seek creators with big followings, engagement can be just as important.
-Follower count is not everything,” Oyinkan says.
-She often looks for creators who are “actually building a community.”
-“You build a community by talking to people.”
+While many influencer agencies and brands seek creators with large followings, engagement metrics can be equally or more important.
+"Follower count is not everything," Oyinkan says.
+She often looks for creators who are "actually building a community" through meaningful interaction.
+"You build a community by talking to people and creating authentic connections that drive measurable results."

 Oyinkan also expressed the need to be accessible.
 Many creators she's tried to reach out to in the past simply don't have easy ways to get in touch with them.
 That might mean making a website with a contact form, if you don't want to share your email publicly.